Pick and Pack eCommerce Fulfilment: 3pl Inventory Management

 Pick and pack is one of those 3pl (third party logistics) eCommerce fulfilment order phrases that many people may not be familiar with.
-People may think of the order fulfilment process and inventory management as very simple.
-At its core, many may think that way; yet there are so many pick pack and ship factors that distinguish good 3pl services from great 3pl services.
+People may think the order fulfilment process and inventory management are very simple.
+At its core, many may think that way; yet many pick-pack-and-ship factors distinguish good 3pl services from great 3pl services.

-A pick and pack fulfilment warehouse does many things.
-Whether you are a small eCommerce brand or a large eCommerce retailer, it’s vital to understand pick and pack from A to Z. The process of picking and packing not only includes custom packaging but can save your business time and money.
-So, let’s take a closer look at pick and pack eCommerce fulfilment services and 3pl logistics.
+A pick-and-pack fulfilment warehouse does many things.
+Whether you are a small eCommerce brand or a large eCommerce retailer, it’s vital to understand pick and pack from A to Z. The picking and packing process not only includes custom packaging but can save your business time and money.
+So, let’s take a closer look at pick-and-pack eCommerce fulfilment services and 3pl logistics.

 What is pick and pack fulfilment?

-The warehouse worker will then be assigned the item or bulk items for pickup from a pick list using technology.
+Using technology, the warehouse worker will then be assigned the item or bulk items for pickup from a pick list.
 Companies like Selazar digitally map the warehouse, allowing for the most optimal routes to be taken, saving time and money for the business.
-Selazar offers no monthly contract to its partners, they have less costs than the competition by charging partners for the time needed for the fulfilment process.
-If businesses sell out all their inventory by the end of the month, and have no products left in the warehouse, Selazar believes they should not be charged for it.
+Selazar offers no monthly contract to its partners, and they have fewer costs than the competition by charging partners for the time needed for the fulfilment process.
+If businesses sell out all their inventory by the end of the month and have no products left in the warehouse, Selazar believes they should not be charged for it.

-Managing inventory for eCommerce fulfilment is an integral part of the pick pack process.
+Managing inventory for eCommerce fulfilment is integral to the pick-pack process.
 Even before an order is received within the warehouse, there is a logistical shelving and storage organisation process.
 There are different considerations for both size and number of products and ease of access for quicker picking and packing.
 The warehouse layout is set up in different sections for inputting products, holding products, and packaging products.
 Somebody must strategically map in such a way that is efficient and logical.

 For example, if the pick and packers are taking routes that interfere with the flow of machine operators storing inventory, this will cause hiccups.
-If there is too much pallet stacking happening, making it harder to reach items, this will slow down operations.
+If too much pallet stacking happens, making it harder to reach items, this will slow down operations.
 In the 3pl business, it’s all about rapid turnaround; therefore, proper inventory management is essential.